-An unrepresented employee, otherwise eligible for disability leave pursuant to Section 6228, may be permitted by the employee's Department Head to work for a period, subject to termination by the Department Head, on a part-time basis if a physician's statement is furnished, satisfactory to and accepted by the District, stating the employee is physically able to work on a part-time basis.
+An unrepresented employee in a classification referenced in Section 6500 otherwise eligible for disability leave pursuant to Section 6228, may be permitted by the employee's Department Head to work for a period, subject to termination by the Department Head, on a part-time basis if a physician's statement is furnished, satisfactory to and accepted by the District, stating the employee is physically able to work on a part-time basis.
 The Department Head may not re-delegate the authority provided by this section.
 Notwithstanding any provision to the contrary in Sections 6200 through 6268, the employee shall be permitted to accrue leave in accordance with District regulation for those hours not on disability leave, but shall not be allowed to use leave until returning to work on a full-time basis and a physician's statement, satisfactory to and accepted by the District, is received stating the employee is physically able to return to work on a full-time basis for an indefinite time.
 For all other purposes of Section 6228, an employee on part-time disability leave shall be considered to be on full-time disability leave and shall not be considered as having returned to work.

 Section 441.12 - M.I.
 35131 - May 8, 1984; effective July 1, 1984.
 Section 441.12 repealed and Section 6529 adopted by M.I.
 36464 - January 13, 1987, effective April 1, 1987; amended by M. I. 45943 - October 12, 2004; amended by M.I.
-53569 - March 12, 2024.
+53569 - March 12, 2024; amended by M.I.
+(M.I. to be Determined) - July 8, 2025.